 Dogs have an innate understanding of their own bodies requirements.
 Carole believes a dog’s awareness works on a level many humans cannot even begin to interpret.

-Canine Bowen Technique is not forced on the dogs being treated, the dog works with the therapist and may indicate when they have received what they need from the treatment.
+Canine Bowen Technique is not forced on the dogs being treated, the dog works with the practitioner and may indicate when they have received what they need from the treatment.

 Regular maintenance treatments may be of particular benefit for some dogs, especially the elderly, those with chronic conditions or active working dogs.